kitnil/awesome/README.md

 ## Go

+- [buildah](https://github.com/containers/buildah) - A tool that facilitates building OCI images
+- [sup](https://github.com/pressly/sup) - Super simple deployment tool - think of it like 'make' for a network of servers
+- [bashful](https://github.com/wagoodman/bashful) - Use a yaml file to stitch together commands and bash snippits and run them with a bit of style.
+Why?
+Because your bash script should be quiet and shy-like (...and not such a loud mouth).
+- [powerline-go](https://github.com/justjanne/powerline-go) - A beautiful and useful low-latency prompt for your shell, written in go
+- [csvquery](https://github.com/erizocosmico/csvquery) - Query CSV files with SQL.
+- [boltcli](https://github.com/spacewander/boltcli) - boltcli is the redis-cli for boltdb with Lua script support
+- [elasticsearch-cli](https://github.com/marclop/elasticsearch-cli) - Provides a REPL console-like interface to interact with Elasticsearch
+- [kubectl-repl](https://github.com/Mikulas/kubectl-repl) - 💁 Kubectl wrapper with variables.
+Run commands without pasting ids.
+- [murex](https://github.com/lmorg/murex) - Multi-platform REPL shell designed for readability and safer shell scripting / one liners than Bash
+- [kubeplay](https://github.com/errordeveloper/kubeplay) - kubeplay – a new way to interact with Kubernetes API from your terminal
+- [gomacro](https://github.com/cosmos72/gomacro) - Interactive Go interpreter and debugger with REPL, Eval, generics and Lisp-like macros
+- [lgo](https://github.com/yunabe/lgo) - Interactive Go programming with Jupyter
+- [go-pry](https://github.com/d4l3k/go-pry) - An interactive REPL for Go that allows you to drop into your code at any point.
+- [gobuster](https://github.com/OJ/gobuster) - Directory/file & DNS busting tool written in Go
 - [youtubeuploader](https://github.com/porjo/youtubeuploader) - Scripted uploads to Youtube
 - [justforfunc](https://github.com/campoy/justforfunc) - The repository for the YouTube series JustForFunc
 - [kapacitor](https://github.com/influxdata/kapacitor) - Open source framework for processing, monitoring, and alerting on time series data